 The challenge is, typically, your original solar installer would be the first place you call.
 But most solar installation companies only focus on installing solar panels.
 They rarely do post solar installation services.
 These particulars can make it hard to find information regarding solar panel removal, solar panel disposal, and solar panel reactivation.

 Our guide will help you walk through the basics of what to expect when you need to remove the solar panels on your roof.
 Get an idea of what to expect.
 From our guide, you should be able to get an idea of who to call, what the job entails.
-Most importantly, we will provide a ballpark estimate of what you can expect to pay for solar removal.
+Most importantly, we will provide a ballpark estimate of what you can expect to pay for the cost of solar removal and reinstall.

 As more homeowners invest in solar panels, how companies go about repairing roofs has changed over time.
 If you need to replace your roof, decking, or other components and have solar panels on your roof, you will need to have them removed and reinstalled after the roof repair is complete.
 The process of removing solar panels on your roof involves multiple steps.
 From turning off your solar energy system, unhooking the solar power generation system, removing the mounting hardware that holds the solar panels in place, and then taking down and securely storing the solar panels until it is time to put them back up again.